 The human body is made of 10,000 different proteins and cannot survive without it.
 It is the main component of muscles, bones and many hormones.
-Protein slows down how fast food moves through the digestive system and reduces the glycemic index of a meal, meaning how high insulin will spike.
+Protein slows down how fast food moves through the digestive system and reduces the glycemic index of a mea.
 It gives a feeling of satiety and curbs hunger cravings.

 Diets high in plant-based proteins have been shown to reduce inflammation in the body.
 This is a benefit animal-based proteins do not have.
 By reducing inflammation, we are reducing the environment in which cancer cells thrive.
 A quality raw vegan protein powder can also be added to smoothies and shakes for the same anti-inflammatory benefits.

 Appetite curbed, energy plentiful and the immune system boosted - perfect environment for finally seeing those pounds melt off.